NOTE:

 1974 – Phase 1 Construction

-AT&T also owned all but one of the surrounding 14 residential lots that front North Maple Avenue and Madisonville Road.
+AT&T also owned all but one of the 14 surrounding residential lots that front North Maple Avenue and Madisonville Road.
 Those lots, which include 11 homes, had assessments totaling $4.64 million.
 The lots were sold in a package with the complex.
-Another property that was later added was the AT&T Learning Center, a 171 room conference inn across the street at 300 North Maple Avenue.
+Another property that was later added was the AT&T Learning Center, a 171-room conference inn across the street at 300 North Maple Avenue.

 Tax Assessments

 1977 AT&T property assessed at $93.6 million.
-After a number of years of litigation between AT&T and the township, finally in 1980 AT&T aligned on a tax rateable of approximately $3million/year which represented approximately 30% of the total annual municipal property township tax.
+After a number of years of litigation between AT&T and the township, finally, in 1980, AT&T aligned on a tax rateable of approximately $ 3 million/year, which represented approximately 30% of the total annual municipal property township tax.

-As a good corporate citizen, AT&T contributed to local organizations during the construction including two hospitals, the fire department, and the local first aid squad.
+As a good corporate citizen, AT&T contributed to local organizations during the construction, including two hospitals, the fire department, and the local first aid squad.

 The Facility

 In 1975 there was a new corporate complex in Basking Ridge.
 Its seven low-slung buildings, attached by tunnels and walkways, hugged the hills and blended in with the countryside.
 The headquarters featured a two-story corporate cafeteria with wood-burning fireplaces, a heliport and an indoor waterfall that cascades a ton of water a minute.
-Cars weren’t visible on the campus, and were kept out of sight in a 3,900 space underground parking garage covering 15 acres.
+Cars weren’t visible on the campus and were kept out of sight in a 3,900-space underground parking garage covering 15 acres.
 There was also a village with a bank, barber, and other amenities.

 Other Tidbits